brian-stinar/d3-graph-theory/README.md

 ##Examples
+All the examples live in the examples/ directory.

+I tried to name these (and everything!) in a way that the names make sense.

-See index.html for an example of the use of Dijkstra's .
+See dijkstras.html for an example of the use of Dijkstra's .
 The calculated distances are shown as labels for the nodes.
 Closeness centrality is output to the console.

 See DisconnectSubgraphDetection.html for an example of, guess what, disconnected subgraph detection.

+brianGoals2014.02.17.html shows parsing an XML structure into the structures D3 expects.

+fullyConnected.html makes the graph from brianGoals2014.02.17 fully connected.

 ##Where Do We Go From Here?
 I would like to handle directed graphs, and different weights.